新万博体育下载_万博体育app【投注官网】

 ?

-The Chair for Climate Resilience and Human-Made Ecosystems is an active part of the institute of geography, the faculty of applied computer sciences and the centre for climate resilience at Augsburg 新万博体育下载_万博体育app【投注官网】.
+The Research Group for Climate Resilience of Human-Made Ecosystems is an active part of the Institute of Geography, the Faculty of Applied Computer Sciences and the Centre for Climate Resilience at Augsburg 新万博体育下载_万博体育app【投注官网】.

 News